megsindelar/megsindelar.github.io/_posts/2021-08-30-Software-on-Novel-Multi-Metal-3D-Printer.md

 layout: post
 read_time: true
 show_date: true
-title: "Starting the adventure"
+title: "Software Design and Implementation on a Novel Multi-Metal 3D Printer"
 date: 2021-03-24
 img: posts/20210324/starting_adventure.jpg
 tags: [general blogging, thoughts, life]
-author: Armando Maynez
+author: Meg Sindear
 description: "Midlife career change: a disaster or an opportunity?"
 ---
 In the midst of a global pandemic caused by the SARS-COV2 coronavirus; I decided to start blogging.
 I wanted to blog since a long time, I have always enjoyed writing, but many unknowns and having "no time" for it prevented me from taking it up.
 Things like: "I don't really know who my target audience is", "what would my topic or topics be?", "I don't think I am a world-class expert in anything", and many more kept stopping me from setting up my own blog.
 Now seemed like a good time as any so with those and tons of other questions in my mind I decided it was time to start.